Budapest 14th constituency

-The 14th constituency of Budapest (Budapesti 14. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 14th constituency of Budapest (Budapesti 14. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 14.
 OEVK.

-Since 2014, it has been represented by Mónika Dunai of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Alexandra Szabó of the Tisza Party.

 Geography

 The 14th constituency is located in eastern part of Pest.

 List of districts

 The constituency includes the following municipalities: